 Carers of people with disabilities may also be eligible for allowances and benefits.
 For more information, see “Allowances and payments” in Dealing with social security.

-Under the NDIS, disability services are provided to eligible persons.
-This system is administered by the National Disability Insurance Agency and operates separately from Centrelink, which continues to provide the DSP to eligible persons.
+Under the NDIS, disability services are provided to eligible people.
+The NDIS is administered by the National Disability Insurance Agency and operates separately from Centrelink, which continues to provide the disability support pension to eligible people.

 A person with a disability is entitled to handle their own financial affairs unless an administrator has been appointed under the GAA (see Understanding guardianship) or unless a valid Enduring Power of Attorney has been activated due to the person losing capacity.
 The Guardianship List of VCAT can revoke a legally made Enduring Power of Attorney if it considers this appropriate.
 Even where an administrator has been appointed, the GAA states that in acting in the best interests of the represented person, an administrator should support the person with the disability to manage their own finances and develop their own financial skills (s 49).